Livestream Every Sunday 9:00am

 Communion

-We believe that communion is a meal that was given to us by Jesus Christ himself before he was sent to the cross.
-We believe this is a meal that has been given to the family of Christ, all those who believe and trust in Jesus death and resurrection for their forgiveness and life.
+We believe that communion is a meal that was given to us by Jesus Christ himself during the Last Supper, in the time before he was sent to the cross.
+We believe this is a meal that has been given to the family of Christ, which contains all of those who believe and trust in Jesus death and resurrection for their forgiveness and life.

 Confession & Absolution (Forgiveness)